rstudio/bookdown.org/content/archive/internal/ekothe-navarro2.md

 pinned: false
 ---

-<em>Learning Statistics with R</em> covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students, focusing on the use of the R statistical software.
+<em>Learning Statistics with R</em> covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students, focusing on the use of the R statistical software. [...]
+Learning Statistics with R covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students, focusing on the use of the R statistical software.
+The book discusses how to get started in R as well as giving an introduction to data manipulation and writing scripts.
+From a statistical perspective, the book discusses descriptive statistics and ...